Ravenbrook/mps/procedure/review.rst

 _`.log.order`: Ask `.role.checker`_ to try to list their issues in forwards document order.
 This makes life easier for other checkers and the editor.
-[There has been much experimentation with the order of logging, but this represents current best practice.
-GavinM 1997-06-12]
+(There has been much experimentation with the order of logging, but was most effective the MM Group.)

 _`.log.major`: `.role.leader`_ calls upon `.role.checker`_ in turn to
 announce `major defects`_ they found.